panda3d/panda3d-docs/programming/advanced-loading/virtual-file-system.rst

    Panda3D offers a replacement for the Python file module that supports the virtual file system.
 You can find it in :py:mod:`direct.stdpy.file`.
-   The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the `open` function:
+   The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the :func:`open()` function:

    .. code-block:: python